 Interchangeable true riving knife

-The interchangeable true riving knife offers protection for non-through cutting operations that require you to remove the blade guard.
+The interchangeable true riving knife offers protection for non-through cutting operations requiring removing the blade guard.

 Built-In Mobile Base

 The W1837 features a handy built-in kickstand operated mobile base.
-With a simple push down on the foot levers the machine rises off it’s otherwise stable feet to become mobile so you can easily move it to your new desired location.
+With a simple push down on the foot levers, the machine rises off, and otherwise stable feet become mobile, so you can easily move it to your new desired location.

 Enclosed cabinet bottom with 4-inch dust port.
 The enclosed cabinet bottom features a dust chute with a 4-inch port.
-Keep your work area free of dust and debris when connecting a dust collector with at least 400 CFM available.
+When connecting a dust collector with at least 400 CFM, keep your work area free of dust and debris.

-The blade can tilt to the left from anywhere between 0 and 45-degrees.
-Great for cutting bevels, compound miters or chamfers.
+The blade can tilt to the left between 0 and 45 degrees.
+Excellent for cutting bevels, compound miters, or chamfers.
 Easily adjust your cutting angle by loosening the blade tilt lock and turning the blade tilt handwheel to position the blade at the desired angle, then lock it in place for consistent repeat angled cuts.

 Quick‐Release Blade Guard Assembly

 The anti-kickback pawls allow the workpiece to travel in only one direction.
-If the workpiece moves backwards, such as during a kickback, the pawls will dig into the workpiece to slow or stop it.
-Includes a 10″ x 40-tooth carbide tipped blade, standard and dado table inserts, miter gauge, push stick, and arbor wrenches
+If the workpiece moves backward, such as during a kickback, the pawls dig into the workpiece to slow or stop it.
+Includes a 10″ x 40-tooth carbide-tipped blade, standard and dado table inserts, miter gauge, push stick, and arbor wrenches

 What’s a “hybrid” table saw?

-Cabinet maker saws tend to be sturdy and heavy, typically with a 3 hp motor, requiring a 240 volt circuit.
-The trunnions and saw mechanism are mounted directly onto the cabinet base, whereas on a hybrid table saw they are usually just bolted to the bottom of the cast iron table.
+Cabinet maker saws tend to be sturdy and heavy, typically with a three hp motor, requiring a 240-volt circuit.
+The trunnions and saw mechanism are mounted directly onto the cabinet base.
+In contrast, on a hybrid table saw, they are usually bolted to the bottom of the cast iron table.

-What was traditionally a contractor saw is a saw with a cast iron table, a stand, or legs that can be detached, a tilt mechanism bolted to the bottom of the table, and an induction motor hanging out the back.
-The heavy motor is easy to remove, and with the motor off such a saw is fairly luggable by two people.
+Traditionally, a contractor saw is a saw with a cast iron table, a stand or legs that you can detach, a tilt mechanism bolted to the bottom of the table, and an induction motor hanging out the back.
+The heavy motor is easy to remove, and the motor of such a saw is fairly luggable by two people.

-A “Hybrid” table saw is Essentially a contractor saw with a stand that is fully enclosed, and motor inside instead of on the back.
-This makes the saw more convenient in the workshop, but it also makes it harder to move.
+A “Hybrid” table saw is a contractor saw with a fully enclosed stand and a motor inside instead of on the back.
+This makes the saw more convenient in the workshop, making it harder to move.

-A downside of having the blade tilt raise and lower mechanism and motor hanging off the bottom of the table is that the cast iron table will sag slightly over time.
-Sagging cast iron sounds hard to believe, but, yes, it happens!
+A downside of having the blade tilt raise and the lower mechanism and motor hanging off the bottom is that the cast iron table will sag slightly over time.
+Sagging cast iron sounds hard to believe, but yes, it happens!

-Trunnions bolted to the bottom of the table also makes it much more difficult to adjust the blade alignment (though, ideally that is already set correctly when you buy the saw)
+Trunnions bolted to the bottom of the table also make it much more challenging to adjust the blade alignment (though, ideally, that is already set correctly when you buy the saw)

-Contractors these days use more portable “jobsite” saws (also referred to as benchtop table saws), As such, these jobsite saws are now often referred to as contractor saws.
+Contractors these days use more portable “job site” saws (also referred to as benchtop table saws).
+These Jobsite saws are now often referred to as contractor saws.

-Jobsite saws use smaller universal motors, which are much lighter, but also less durable and very loud.
+Jobsite saws use smaller universal motors, which are much lighter but less durable and loud.
 The motor is on the inside.
-These saws are less solid than cast iron contractor saws, but the increased portability more than makes up for it.
+These saws are less solid than cast iron contractor saws, but the increased portability makes up for it.

-Just like standard cabinet saws, the Shopfox W1837 trunnions mount to the cabinet for superior performance.
+Like standard cabinet saws, the Shopfox W1837 trunnions mount to the cabinet for superior performance.
 The robust cast iron trunnions absorb vibration, ensure proper blade-to-fence and miter slot alignment and make blade height and angle adjustments a breeze.
-There’s so much more listed above about this saw that you will love.
-So go get yours now before it’s too late.
+You may also want to see how the w1837 compares to Delta 36 725.